Preventative Care Examinations

-During your pet's wellness examinations your doctor will:
+During your pet's preventative care examination your doctor will:

 1. Listen to your pet's heart and lungs - At that time the veterinarian may catch early signs of cardiac disease, infections, or obstructive diseases.